tonywu70/promax-beegfs7-pbspro/Compute-Grid-Infra/README.md

 2. Optionally deploy the BeeGFS nodes
 3. Provision the compute nodes

-_The OS for this solution is CentOS 7.2.
+_The OS for this solution is CentOS 7.4.
 All scripts have been tested only for that version.
-SLES 12 can be used for a plain raw cluster, without Ganglia, PBS Pro and BeeGFS._

 > Starting on February 22, 2017 Master, Compute nodes and BeeGFS nodes are all provisioned using Managed Disks.